 The termination of this contract, for any reason, shall not prejudice or affect the rights and remedies of any party against the others in respect of any antecedent breach of the contract.

-Nothing herein contained or to be done under this contract shall be deemed to constitute a partnership between NML and the or the relationship of employer and employee or of principal and agent and none of them shall do or permit anything to be done whereby it shall or may be represented that it is the partner of the other.
+Nothing herein contained or to be done under this contract shall be deemed to constitute a partnership between NML and the Successful Contractor or the relationship of employer and employee or of principal and agent and none of them shall do or permit anything to be done whereby it shall or may be represented that it is the partner of the other.

 Nothing in this Agreement shall confer any right or benefit upon any person who is not a party to it whether under the Contracts (Rights of Third Parties) Act 1999 or otherwise.